 North of Sicily in the Tyrrhenian Sea, the archipelago was named after Aeolus, god of the winds, by Greek settlers.
 This has been a volatile part of the world ever since Filicudi, the first land mass, emerged from the sea 600,000 years ago.

-There are two active volcanoes, Stromboli and Vulcano, and volcanic activity of some kind, whether steaming fumaroles or thermal waters waiting to be tapped, on most of the other islands.
+There are two active volcanoes, Stromboli and Vulcano, and volcanic activity of some kind, whether steaming fumaroles or thermal waters waiting to https://youtu.be/sZsgEP61oAobe tapped, on most of the other islands.
 Winter storms see the islands cut off for days.

 Like many coastal communities, the islands, with a total population of 10,000, have very different characters depending on the season.
 The head count swells to 200,000 in summer: ports fill with yachts; bars and beaches overflow with the very beautiful and the very wealthy.